-Prerequisite: CSIS1119 or COMP2119
+Prerequisite: CSIS1119 or COMP2119 Assessment: 50% continuous assessment, 50% examination

 COMP3297 Introduction to software engineering (6 credits)

 This course introduces the fundamental principles and methodologies of software engineering.
 It covers the software process and methods and tools employed in the development of modern systems.
 The use of CASE tools and the UML are emphasized.
 The course includes a team-based project in which students apply their new knowledge to a full development lifecycle, including maintenance.